 Clark, Glen (David) (b.
 Nov.
 22, 1957, Nanaimo, B.C.), premier of British Columbia (1996-99).
 He worked as an assistant to Canadian parliamentarian Ian Waddell before he was elected (1986) to the British Columbia legislature from the riding of Vancouver-Kingsway.
 There he made a name for himself as a harsh critic of the government.
 When his socialist New Democratic Party (NDP) came to power in November 1991, he was appointed government house leader and minister of finance and corporate relations.
 He delivered two budgets that raised taxes and the provincial debt to record levels, and in 1993 he proposed a tax on houses worth more than $500,000.
 Following a public outcry, he was moved to the Ministry of Employment and Investment.
 He was elected leader of the provincial NDP on Feb.
 18, 1996, to replace Premier Mike Harcourt, who resigned.
 When Clark took office as the 31st premier of British Columbia on February 22, he broke with tradition by having the swearing-in ceremony in his home riding (district) rather than at the legislature in Victoria.
 The NDP was returned to power in the general election of May 28, 1996.
 As premier, he proposed that the government invest in education and training, resource development, and megaprojects.
 On March 2, 1999, Canadian Mounties brandishing search warrants raided Clark's home in an investigation related to the issuing of a gambling license to a group that included Dimitrios Pilarinos, a neighbour of Clark.
 Clark denied wrongdoing, but resigned in August 1999 saying that documents seized in the case made him look "terrible," and "in hindsight I should have taken steps to ensure my actions were not misinterpreted."
 In October 2000 he was charged with fraud and breach of trust in connection with the affair.
 He was acquitted in August 2002.

 Clark, Helen (Elizabeth) (b.
 Feb.
 26, 1950, Hamilton, New Zealand), prime minister of New Zealand (1999-2008).
-She joined the Labour Party in 1971 and in 1975 stood for election to Parliament for the first time, in the safe National seat of Piako.
+She joined the Labour Party in 1971 and in 1975 stood for election to parliament for the first time, in the safe National seat of Piako.
 In 1981 she was elected as MP for Mt.
-Albert (Owairaka).
-Nineteen years later, she had earned the unofficial title of "Mother of the House" - the longest serving woman member among current MPs.
+Albert (Owairaka); 19 years later, she had earned the unofficial title of "Mother of the House" - the longest-serving woman member among current MPs.
 With the election of the fourth Labour government in the snap election of July 1984, the political career of the future prime minister took off.
 Between 1984 and 1987 Clark was chair of the foreign affairs and defense select committee, at a time when New Zealand declared itself nuclear free and generally pursued a more independent stance in its foreign policy.
 In 1986 she was awarded the annual Peace Prize of the Danish Peace Foundation for her work in promoting peace and disarmament.
 In 1987, following the reelection of Labour, Clark was elected to the cabinet.
 Over the next three years she held a number of ministerial portfolios - conservation and housing (1987-89), labour and health (1989-90).
 From August 1989 to October 1990 she was deputy prime minister, the first woman to hold that position.
 As health minister she sponsored the introduction of tobacco control legislation.
 This provided protection against smoking in workplaces and public places, and eliminated tobacco advertising and the sponsorship of sporting events by tobacco companies.
 Clark was deputy leader of the opposition in 1990-93.
 She was elected leader of the Labour Party in December 1993 and served as leader of the opposition until the general election of 1999, when Labour was again elected to government and she became prime minister.
 She led the party to two more victories in 2002 and 2005 before being defeated in 2008.
 She then resigned the party leadership after having held the position for a record 15 years.
 In 2009-17 she was administrator of the United Nations Development Programme.

 Clark, (William) Ramsey (b.
 Dec.
 18, 1927, Dallas, Texas - d.
 April 9, 2021, New York City), U.S. attorney general (1966-69); son of Tom C. Clark.
 He was named assistant attorney general by Pres.
 John F. Kennedy in 1961 and deputy attorney general by Pres.
 Lyndon B. Johnson in 1965.
 He became acting attorney general in 1966 and was nominated attorney general by Johnson in 1967.
 As a top Justice Department official, he engaged in civil rights activities including surveying Southern school districts desegregating under court order in 1963.
 He also supervised the drafting and passage of the Voting Rights Act of 1965 and Civil Rights Act of 1968 containing the first federal open housing law.
 In the years after government service, he raised eyebrows many times by associating with some of the declared enemies of the U.S. government, including Libya's Muammar al-Qaddafi, Iraq's Saddam Hussein, and Yugoslavia's Slobodan Milosevic.